 - Recent AU graduates are employed as teachers in elementary and secondary schools throughout the United States and abroad.
 Others serve in a variety of agencies, business and medical enterprises, or in the mission field.

 The Department of Modern Foreign Languages and Cultures is active in the Tri-S program.
-Foreign language students have participated in recent trips to France, the Dominican Republic, Honduras and Span.
-French students have the opportunity to teach French to members of the community through the Saturday Morning French Program.
+Foreign language students have participated in recent trips to France, the Dominican Republic, Honduras and Spain.

 Graduate SchoolsBall State University

 Duke Divinity School

 Bantam Dell Publishing